mmjulkowska/MVApp/README.md

 #### Performing k-means clustering

-Once you decided on the number of clusters to be used for k-means clustering, you shoud enter the cluster number in the "Cluster number" box and click "Unleash cluster analysis" on the side-panel.
+Once you decided on the number of clusters to be used for k-means clustering, you should enter the cluster number in the "Cluster number" box and click "Unleash cluster analysis" on the side-panel.

 ![09_kmclust_09](https://user-images.githubusercontent.com/14832460/38468258-f15b8738-3b4b-11e8-8e75-d40d9d4c3b82.png)